Qualifications

 Yes, if you have a Degree and GCSEs in maths, English and science at Grade 4 (C) or above.

-No. The DfE funds the EYTS programme, and a £7000 employer incentive goes to your setting/school to contribute towards your employer’s costs during your training.
-The £7000 can be used, for example, your supply cover, salary enhancements, National Insurance and additional training costs and other overheads.
+No. The DfE funds the EYTS programme, and a £7000 employer incentive goes to your setting/school.
+The incentive is paid in monthly instalments and should be used to contribute to costs the employing school/setting incurs in association with EYITT training, for example, supply cover, salary enhancements, employment costs, National Insurance, and additional training costs and other overheads.

 No.